Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Introduction

-Signals with decaying property arise in many applications, see e.g., \cite{Mal08, VinBGB14}.
-Specifically, without loss of generality, we assume all the non-zero entries of a $K$-sparse signal $\x$ are ordered by magnitude, i.e.,
+Signals with decaying property are frequently encountered in practical applications, such as in speech communication \cite{HabGC09} and audio source separation \cite{VinBGB14}.
+Without loss of generality, let us assume that all the entries of a $K$-sparse signal $\x$ are ordered as

 and $|x_j|=0$ for $K+1\leq j\leq n$.
 Then, a $K$-sparse signal $\x$ is called an $\alpha$-strongly-decaying signal \cite{DavW10} ($\alpha>1$) if